menu

 Ashcamp is a very small town located in the state of Kentucky.
 With a population of 1,726 people and just one neighborhood, Ashcamp is the 200th largest community in Kentucky.

-Ashcamp is a blue-collar town, with 42.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ashcamp is generally considered to be a blue-collar town.
+42.70% of the Ashcamp workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ashcamp is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Ashcamp who work in management occupations (11.98%), community and social services (10.02%), and healthcare (9.80%).

 In Ashcamp, however, the average commute to work is quite long.
 On average, people spend 40.41 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Ashcamp doesn't have a public transportation system that people use for their commute.
+Ashcamp is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Ashcamp with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.24% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Ashcamp is quite a bit lower than the national average among all cities of 21.84%: just 10.24% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Ashcamp in 2022 was $24,334, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $97,336 for a family of four.
 However, Ashcamp contains both very wealthy and poor people as well.
 Ashcamp also has one of the higher rates of people living in poverty in the nation, with 30.34% of its population below the federal poverty line.